19 DIY Christmas Ornaments You Can Make Right at Home

-Give the gift of cooking this Christmas.
-Fill several transparent plastic ornaments with a different seasoning mix.
-Loop a length of festive ribbon through the top, add a label and sew a button at the end to make a hanger.
-Find recipes for spice blends.
+Give the gift of cooking this holiday season with these homemade Christmas ornaments.
+Fill several transparent plastic ornaments with different seasoning mixes.
+Loop festive ribbon through the top, add a label and sew a button at the end to make a hanger.

 Wooden Photo Ornaments

 Perfect for decorating the Christmas tree, these keepsake ornaments also make handsome additions to wrapped presents and centerpieces.
 You’ll need coaster-sized wood slices, photos, spray adhesive, glitter and ribbon.
 Use your vintage Christmas photos for this one!

 Use these easy crafts as tree ornaments or gift toppers.
 Start by wrapping metal cookie cutters with yarn or ribbon, then secure the ends with tacky glue.
 Let the glue fully dry before hanging.

 Adding a festive ribbon to your gingerbread cookies changes them from a sweet treat to a traditional ornament you can hang on your Christmas tree.
 The cookies also look darling when strung together as a garland.
 Use different shapes of holiday cookie cutters for variety if you wish.

 It’s surprisingly easy to make these homemade Christmas ornaments.
 Start with 10 star points cut from old holiday cards.
 Fold down the center, then lay five points together into a star shape and tape together on the back.
 Repeat with remaining star points.

 Place the two stars together and tape on the inside.
 Coat the edges with glitter glue and let dry.
 Thread a thin ribbon through the top to create a loop.

 Put fallen pine cones to good use with these whimsical ornaments.
 Using a hot glue gun, attach a 1-1/4 inch wooden ball to the flat bottom of each pine cone.
 Glue on yarn for the beard and a wooden half ball for a nose.